egoist/elx/README.md

 ### Reducer

-Tell your element how to get the new state after each event.
+Tell your element how to get the new state after received data from event hander.

 ```js
 // since it's just a count